 In addition to whaling, baleen whales are still vulnerable to getting caught and tangled in fishing nets and to being struck by boats.
 How long baleen whales live when they're not killed by predators is unknown.
 Blue whales are estimated to live 30 to 90 years, and fin whales might live 90 to 100 years.

-To learn more about these filter-feeding whales, take a look at the links and related HowStuffWorks articles on the next page.
+To learn more about these filter-feeding whales, take a look at the links and related HowStuffWorks articles below.